jamulussoftware/jamuluswebsite/wiki/en/FAQ.md

 ### Do I need a fast Internet connection?

 For most people on standard broadband (e.g. 10 Mbit/s down and 1 Mbit/s up) you will have no problems.
 For those running servers at home, depending on how many people join, you may encounter issues if your upstream bandwidth is lower than about 5 Mbit/s.
-[More information on network requirements here](/wiki/Network-Requirements).

 ### Do I need to run a server?